 Learning Resource Centers – Library Services

-Mid-Plains Community College provides learning resource services to on and off-campus students via libraries housed on the McCook and North Platte community college campuses.
+Mid-Plains Community College provides learning resource services to on and off-campus students via libraries housed on the McCook and North Platte Community College campuses.
 The library collections at each site contain both print and electronic resources designed to support the college’s curriculum and facilitate student and faculty research.
-Users can access a combined electronic catalog which details the 45,000+ books, e-books, journals, DVDs, CDs, and other items included in the library collections at North Platte and McCook.
+Users can access a combined electronic catalog which details the 175,000+ books, e-books, journals, DVDs, CDs, and other items included in the library collections at McCook and North Platte.

-Each library has a wireless environment with a number of desktop and laptop computers loaded with the latest software which enables students to complete homework and access online courses, the Internet and the numerous full-text research databases offered by the libraries.
-Current students, faculty and staff can access these research databases 24/7 while on campus or remotely via the libraries’ web pages and/or Mid-Plains’ CampusWeb.
+There are a number of desktop and laptop computers loaded with the latest software which enables students to complete homework and access online courses, the Internet and the numerous full-text research databases offered by the libraries.
+Current students, faculty and staff can access these research databases 24/7 while on campus or remotely via the libraries’ web page.

 Both libraries provide magazines, newspapers and a limited selection of popular fiction titles for leisure reading.
 Resources that are not owned by one of the Mid-Plains libraries can be procured through interlibrary loan.
-McCook Community College’s von Riesen Library and the North Platte Community College Learning Resource Center (LRC) also participate in a statewide initiative which allows students, faculty and staff to procure borrowing privileges at other college and university libraries throughout Nebraska.
+McCook Community College’s von Riesen Library and the North Platte Community College Learning Resource Center (LRC) also participate in a statewide initiative which allows students, faculty and staff to procure borrowing privileges at other libraries.